BurakKaragol/C/README.md

-# README
+## README

--C trials
+exercise codes in C language
--Codes do have Turkish variable names and words
+variable names and comments are mostly turkish